prashantbaher/tcc-blog/_drafts/VBA Tutorials/open-assembly-and-drawing-from-userform.md

 ## Adding a Button

-Now in our userform window, we add a `Command Button` at center of window.
+Now in our userform window, we add a `Command Button` in the window.

 You can find `Command Button` highlighted in red in below image.